 Human-horse hybrids, better known as centaurs, spend most of their time trotting through mythological scenery, and very rarely set hoof in the realm of observational science.
-Hence, given that the evidence for hybrids of this sort is both old and thin, this article will say more about human beliefs than about human hybrids.
-And yet, I find it interesting that many people, even well-educated ones, took centaurs seriously not so very long ago, because such a notion runs so counter to everything accepted today.
-Perhaps you will find it interesting, too.
+Hence, given that the evidence for hybrids of this sort is by no means demonstrative, this article may say more about human beliefs than about human hybrids.

 Historian of biology Conway Zirkle (1941: 487) states that the existence of centaurs was accepted until late medieval times.
 He mentions the Byzantine scholar Manuel Philes (c.
 1275-1345) as a proponent of this notion, and also cites the Roman Catholic saint Albertus Magnus (c.
 1200-1280), quoting him as follows (De Animalibus, Bk.
 XXII, Tr.
 2, Ch.
 24):

 Onos is Greek for ass, so the name onocentaur means “ass-centaur.”
 Vincent of Beauvais (c.
 1190-1264?) in his Speculum Naturale (Vol. II, Bk.
 20, Ch.
 97) states that

-This, incidentally, is the form (ass’s head and human body) that the bewitched Bottom takes on in A Midsummer Night’s Dream.
+This, incidentally, is the form (ass’s head and human body) that the bewitched Bottom takes on in A Midsummer Night’s Dream (see image below).